dictcp/uplex-varnish-k8s-ingress/deploy/README.md

 # Deploying an Ingress

-There is a variety of ways to deploy an Ingress in a Kubernetes cluster.
-The YAML configurations in this folder prepare a simple method of deployment, suitable for testing and editing according to your needs.
+Deployment of the Varnish Ingress in a Kubernetes cluster must fulfill some requirements, while in some respects you can make choices suitable to your requirements.
+The YAML configurations in this folder prepare a method of deployment, suitable for testing and editing as needed.

 ## Namespace and ServiceAccount